 The Indicated Energy Efficiency Sellers claim, without support, that they have acquired exclusive ownership of the capacity price payment rights associated with those products.
 They assert these claims even though they do not know and have no contractual relationship with the ultimate purchaser of those products.
 They do not show that such purchasers are aware that such rights exist and have been previously conveyed to the Indicated Energy Efficiency Sellers.
-The Indicated Energy Efficiency Seller have not demonstrated that they have a legal claim to these rights, or are entitled to payment via PJM's capacity market mechanism for these products.
-The Indicated Energy Efficiency Seller via midstream and upstream programs do not directly manufacture, distribute or sell the products for which they obtain payments based on the capacity market price.
-The Indicated Energy Efficiency Sellers simply collect data on the independent behavior of end use customers.
-Indicated Energy Efficiency Sellers do not show that such customers engaged in such behavior because of the Indicated Energy Efficiency Seller's actions.
-Indicated Energy Efficiency Sellers nevertheless assert that such behavior is basis for energy efficiency payments.
+The Indicated Energy Efficiency Sellers have not demonstrated that they have a legal claim to these rights, or are entitled to payment via PJM's capacity market mechanism for these products.
+The Indicated Energy Efficiency Sellers via midstream and upstream programs do not directly manufacture, distribute or sell the products for which they obtain payments based on the capacity market price.
+The Indicated Energy Efficiency Sellers simply collect data on the independent purchases of end use customers.
+Indicated Energy Efficiency Sellers do not show that such customers purchased the products because of the Indicated Energy Efficiency Seller's actions.
+Indicated Energy Efficiency Sellers nevertheless assert that such behavior is an appropriate basis for energy efficiency payments to the Indicated Energy Efficiency Sellers.

-Due to the overlapping products and territories in which the Indicated Energy Efficiency Sellers operate, and the absence of a registration system for their products, there is no way to identify duplicative claims on capacity rights of products among Indicated Energy Efficiency Seller.
+Holding all other issues aside, due to the overlapping products and territories in which the Indicated Energy Efficiency Sellers operate, and the absence of a registration system for their products, there is no way to identify duplicative claims on capacity rights of products among Indicated Energy Efficiency Sellers.
 Due to the absence of a direct contractual relationship with the end use customers for such products, Indicated Energy Efficiency Sellers have not and cannot provide information about whether, when or where these products are installed.

-The Market Monitor believes that EE providers use of the midstream and upstream programs fails to comply with the basic requirements set out in the PJM Tariff and Manuals.
-Specifically, EE providers fail to demonstrate that midstream and upstream programs cause any reductions in energy consumption or behavior by end use customers; lack any contractual relationship with end-use customers; and fail to establish legal rights to the capacity value required to be eligible to receive capacity payments from PJM.
+EE providers use of the midstream and upstream programs fails to comply with the basic requirements set out in the PJM Tariff and Manuals.
+Specifically, EE providers fail to demonstrate that midstream and upstream programs cause any reductions in energy consumption or changes in behavior by end use customers.
+EE providers lack any contractual relationship with end-use customers and fail to establish any legal rights to the capacity value required to be eligible to receive capacity payments from PJM.
 There is no evidence that EE participation in PJM markets causes end use customers to reduce their energy consumption beyond what they would have otherwise.
+In addition, EE providers use of other approaches suffer from related deficiencies, including the failure to meet the requirements to demonstrate that any reduction in energy use resulted from the identified measures.